-And extinction means that none of the future generations will ever be able to see these animals.
-They are just names.
-It is tough to imagine that today this charismatic animal is poisoned, trapped, shot, and killed for monetary gains.
+Extinction means that none of the future generations will ever see these animals, they are just names now.
+It is hard to imagine that this charismatic animal is poisoned, trapped, shot, and killed for monetary gains.
 Such a miserable death for such a royal being.
-Miserable or not, why should tigers have to die.
-Substitute human beings in the statistics and imagine how it would feel if there were just 1411 of them left.
-Sounds like some sci-fi movie, but is definitely scary.
-And the scariest part is that somebody else will probably be doing the counting.
+Substitute human beings in those statistics and imagine how it would feel if there were just 1411 of them left.
+It sounds like a sci-fi movie, but it is definitely scary.
+And the scariest part is that somebody else would probably be doing the counting.

-As mentioned already, there are 8 sub species of tigers, of which 3 are extinct.
-The names of the 8 species are as follows.
+As already mentioned, there are 8 subspecies of tigers, of which 3 are extinct.
+The names of all 8 are:

 - Bengal Tiger